mn-mde-edfi/MDE-Ed-Fi-ODS-API-SDK/README.md

 ```

 Build the project and run it without debugging (Ctrl+F5) and a console will open and display the results of your API request.

+######Important note on profile references.
+An existing defect in the the SDK generator outputs the references to profiles without hyphens.
+You should change references to the SIS Vendor profile so that they include hyphens that are part of the actual profile name.
+For example:  "application/vnd.ed-fi.student.minnesota-sisvendor-profile.writable+json"